-In 2008, he was awarded the Pablo Sarasate National Prize in Spain, following which he gave a concert playing on the famous “Ex Boissier” violin made by the great master Antonio Stradivari, which used to belong to Pablo Sarasate.
+Mikhail Pochekin won top prizes at the prestigious international competitions, including the Pablo Sarasate, the Rodolfo Lipizer, the Ruggiero Ricci and the Jascha Heifetz violin competitions.
+In 2008, he was awarded the Pablo Sarasate National Prize in Spain, following which he gave a concert playing on Antonio Stradivari’s famous “ex-Boissier”, which used to belong to Sarasate.